iaketepe/iaketepe/docs/UI-UX/trade-offs-issues-and-changes.md

-# UI/UX Trade Offs & Design Changes:
+# UI/UX Trade Offs, Issues & Design Changes:

 ## Using Boilerplate vs Starting From the Ground Up